 *all times are South African time.

-To buy a kids ticket (available to kids 14 years and under), log into your Quicket account and proceed to the AfrikaBurn ticket checkout.
+These become available after our first General Sale has commenced.
+To buy a kid’s ticket (available to kids 14 years and under), log into your Quicket account AFTER you have bought adult tickets and then proceed to the AfrikaBurn ticket checkout, where the kid’s ticket will be visible to you.

-Designed to make our event accessible to those who’re not able to afford the full ticket price but can afford a reduced-price ticket, subsidised by higher-priced tickets.
+Designed to make our event accessible to those who’re not able to afford the full ticket price but can afford a reduced-price ticket, subsidised by the Burner Assist programme.

 These tickets are designed to include students, single parents and others who wouldn’t be able to participate without a little assistance.
 If you feel you match that description, you can motivate for this kind of ticket up until April 1st.

-PLEASE NOTE: These tickets cannot be transferred or sold, as they have to be motivated for and are allocated to one person only.
+PLEASE NOTE: These tickets cannot be transferred or sold, as they are awarded on the basis of a motivation from a specific person.

 Allocated to past and present participants/crews who are or were involved in bringing creative projects to AfrikaBurn, and volunteers who’ve worked more than 12 hours of shifts at any previous event.
 They’re also awarded to deeply involved volunteers based on criteria stipulated by our volunteer team.

-These tickets are transferable – please see the info on ticket changes below (or the documentation required after the ticket change deadline).
+These tickets are transferable – please see the info on ticket changes below.

 You’re also able to sell tickets direct.
 If you sell a ticket to someone, it must be changed into their name, by following these steps: